-The Detroit Tigers, charter members of Major League Baseball's American League, abandoned historic Tiger Stadium at the close ...
+The Detroit Tigers, charter members of Major League Baseball's American League, abandoned the historic Tiger Stadium at ...
 More

-The Detroit Tigers, charter members of Major League Baseball's American League, abandoned historic Tiger Stadium at the close of the 1999 season.
-Their new home is close to team owner Mike Ilitch's holdings in the downtown Theatre District.
-Named after a bank whose funds made its creation possible, Comerica Park has something of a circus like atmosphere with enormous sculptures of tigers, bats and balls, as well as a carousel and ferris wheel.
-Fancy food and pricey amenities abound, and baseball seems to take second place to entertainment.
-Sight lines are clear but upper-deck seats are distant.
+The Detroit Tigers, charter members of Major League Baseball's American League, abandoned the historic Tiger Stadium at the close of the 1999 season.
+Their new home is now in the downtown Theater District.
+Named after the bank, whose funds made its creation possible, Comerica Park has something of a circus-like atmosphere with enormous sculptures of tigers, bats and balls, as well as a carousel and ferris wheel.
+Apart from major baseball championships, this arena also plays host to numerous concerts.

 Great, ipaid 12 dollers t get into the upper bowl and just moved down after the 2ed inning. great atmosphere except maybe a drunk girl on a saterday night game but every stadium has a copplof those. deffinatly a place I will be back to again and again.
 PS: great for kids everyones really nice